 Planning for what could go wrong is crucial.

 We know from the above points that having a good understanding of end-user needs and fluid collaboration with mission-critical colleagues are both necessary for a successful design.
 But as Norman points out, a critical piece of it all is designing for when things go wrong.
 When details of what can go wrong are not explored and something unexpected happens for the end user, it leads to other problems.
 Norman stresses that there’s no such thing as “user error,” only errors within the design.

 At Perficient, we have a variety of approaches to proactively uncover issues to be addressed within design:

 - Incorporate a discovery phase into the project, where we learn deeply about the problem we’re trying to solve from many angles and perspectives (i.e., business stakeholders, end-user audiences, the internal business end-user) so that we can design a framework for the solution.
 This helps to give a holistic view of the problem space before we even get into design or content creation.

-- UX Architects / Designers conduct heuristic analyses of current designs, along with competitive analyses to uncover improvements and best practices.
+- Conduct heuristic analyses of current designs, along with competitive analyses to uncover improvements and best practices.

 - Research into navigation, such as card sorting or tree testing.

 - Prototype usability testing, to explore or validate design direction.